Last updated May 26, 2026

 the provider through the dissolved boundary

-Makemake in Pisces dissolves the provider-function back into the field it came from.
-Cohorts holding this placement (roughly 1854 to 1870 in the recent past, with the next return in the late 22nd century) take the steward role through the boundary that is no longer there: the mystic who is fed by the same source they are feeding, the artist whose work returns the resource it was made from, the contemplative whose practice is itself the provision of attention to the world.
-The placement works when the dissolved boundary becomes the actual delivery system and the resource arrives at the people who needed it through channels the steward did not have to engineer.
-It fails when the dissolution gets romanticized into an excuse and the cohort never actually distributes anything, having decided the universe will provide on its own behalf.
-The interruption point is the moment of acting concretely as if the provision depended on the steward, even while knowing it does not.
-The shadow is the dissolved-steward, the Makemake who confused giving everything up with giving anything to anyone.
+Makemake in Pisces dissolves the provider role back into the field it came from.
+The role is carried through the boundary that is no longer there: the mystic fed by the same source they are feeding, the artist whose work returns the resource it was made from, the contemplative whose attention is itself the provision.
+It works when the dissolved authorship becomes the delivery, and the resource arrives at the people who needed it through channels no one had to engineer.
+The shadow is the dissolved provider who confused giving everything up with giving anything to anyone.
+Act concretely.
+Distribute as if it depended on you.

 Makemake through the 12 houses